k5iogura/SDL_CV_Samples/README.md

 After long fight against GTK+ packages, we stopped implementation for ARM.
 And we use SDL instead of GTK+.
 Only cvNamedWindow, cvShowImage, cvDestroyAllWindows are supported.
-we satisfy only its support.  *
+we satisfy only its support.

 If you need GTK+ on ARM, use SDL instead of GTK+, it's easy to implement.

+*Prerequirement*
+1. OpenCV library buit without GTK+ implementation for x86 or ARM.
+2. SDL library for x86 or ARM
+3. Darknet library for x86 or ARM
+4. gcc and g++ for x86 or arm-linux-gnueabihf-gcc and arm-linux-gnueabihf-g++ for ARM

+*make samples*
+set paths for pkg-config and LD_LIBRARY_PATH in each Makefiles.
+make

 by.